Connotating/skeleton-framework/README.md

-# Quick Start Django Rest Framework Skeleton to jumpstart my projects
+# Quick Start Django Rest Framework Skeleton to jumpstart projects that need a quick API endpoint
-django rest framework skeleton